KeerthanaU17/A-Python-based-Hotel-and-User-Management-System-with-MySQL-Integration/README.md

 # Hotel-Management-System
+ A Python-based Hotel and User Management System with MySQL Integration
+# Description
   This project presents a comprehensive Hotel Management System developed in Python, designed to streamline hotel operations and enhance user experience.
 The system incorporates object-oriented programming principles through the use of classes that handle key entities such as hotels and users.
 Data persistence is ensured through seamless integration with a MySQL database.

 # Key Features:
 # Hotel Sorting: